Floer homotopy theory and degenerate Lagrangian intersections: Conley index theory

 \begin{proof} Choose an index triple $(N,N_-,N_+)$ of $S$.
-The manifold/submanifold pair $(N,N_-)$ is smooth, hence we may triangulate $N$ such that $N_-$ is a subcomplex, then $\calC(S)\simeq N/N_-$ is naturally a CW-complex.
-Moreover, since $N$ and $N_-$ are finite, so is $N/N_-$.
-The dimension statement follows since $N/N_-$ is a quotient of an $n$-dimensional CW-complex by an $(n-1)$-dimensional CW-subcomplex. \end{proof}
+The manifold/submanifold pair $(N,N_-)$ is smooth, hence we may triangulate $N$ such that $N_-$ is a subcomplex.
+In particular, $\calC(S)\simeq N/N_-$ is naturally a CW-complex.
+Moreover, since $N$ and $N_-$ are finite, so is $\calC(S)$.
+Finally, the dimension statement follows since $\calC(S)$ is a quotient of an $n$-dimensional CW-complex by an $(n-1)$-dimensional CW-subcomplex. \end{proof}